Architectural Drawing

 Profile

 Ansari’s method of actively processing a broad range of scenarios concerning urban strategies for the future has been recognized through exhibitions in Washington, DC, Rome, Milan, and Boston.
 As a designer who has lived and worked in Shanghai, Vienna, Boston, and today Houston, her portfolio of architecture and planning projects has contributed to numerous AIA and ASLA design awards.
-Ansari has taught graduate and undergraduate architecture studios in Boston and Houston and looks forward to bringing her research into teaching.
+Ansari has taught graduate and undergraduate architecture studios in Boston and Houston and enjoys bringing her research into teaching.

 Education